 To Avoid Unreasonable Wait TimesAs the larger publishers have consolidated, the number of houses publishing SF has gone from about 40 imprints 35 years ago, to the five or six sf/fantasy lines left today.
 Consequently, everyone ends up submitting to the same five or six publishers, and the resulting log jam of submissions has meant that many beginning authors often find themselves waiting years to even hear whether their book is being rejected.
 For example, one author told me he had waited eight years to hear from one publisher; another author had waited seven; the average among the authors involved in the discussion had been two to three years.
 And these were all published authors with excellent track records, who had been invited to submit a manuscript by one or other of the editors; one can only imagine how long unsolicited manuscripts were left moldering in the slush pile.1

-To Service Niche MarketsIf one knows that one is writing for a limited readership, such as a book on local history (which is likely of interest only to those in that locale), or an entry in some tiny sub subgenre (say East-Indian Steampunk), then there is clearly no point in approaching one of the majors, which typically think in terms of printruns of hundreds of thousands.
+To Service Niche MarketsIf one knows that one is writing for a limited readership, such as a book on local history (which is likely of interest only to those in or visiting that locale), or an entry in some tiny sub subgenre (say East-Indian Steampunk), then there is clearly no point in approaching one of the majors, which typically think in terms of print runs of hundreds of thousands.
 The choice then becomes one between a small niche / regional publisher, or self-publishing.
 Consideration should be given to finding an appropriate small press which could provide editing, book design, cover art, distribution, and marketing services for the title.
-If a reputable small press offering these services is not available, then self-publishing is the best choice.
+If a reputable small press offering these services is not available, then self-publishing is the obvious choice.